AnyBlok/anyblok-book/en/03_blok/04_mixins.md

 > *Note*: ``room.refresh()`` is used to clear cache on the ORM side to
 > request data from the database.
 So that will perform a flush before if
-> necssary.
+> necessary.

-Those method are rarely used in your code but can be tricky while playing with some kind of field.
+Those methods are rarely used in your code but can be tricky while playing with some kind of field.

 ### Reuse mixins